Budget Friendly Eats

 El Cardenal Alameda

-My take: Decades-old institution near the Alameda with a breakfast ritual that everyone in the city knows.
+My take: Decades-old institution near the Alameda where breakfast is the main event.
 They come around with a basket of fresh-baked conchas and pan dulce, then pour the hot chocolate tableside.
 Get the chilaquiles or the enchiladas after.
-One of the best breakfasts in Mexico City and one of the best values too.
+Best breakfast we had in Mexico City and the price keeps it reasonable.
+Alameda Central is right outside, one of the oldest urban parks in the Americas, with the Palacio de Bellas Artes on the corner.

 Brunch & Lunch